IllusionMods/IllusionFixes/README.md

 Makes the shader drop down menu extend down instaed of up and expands it.
 Necessary to select modded shaders since they run off the screen by default.

+### InvalidSceneFileProtection
+(Koikatsu, AI Girl)

+Adds error handling to scene loading and importing.
+If a scene is invalid or from the wrong game version then a message is shown and the studio doesn't crash.

+### LoadingFixes
+(AI Girl)

+Fixes some studio scenes failing to load (sometimes you can't load the scene you've just saved with the stock game, many scenes on uploader are like this).
+Also fixes color picker breaking in maker because of a similar issue.

 ### MainGameOptimizations
 (Koikatsu)